Component Parameters Describe Features of a Part

 - Link comprehensive part information into one place.

-Read on to take a look at the arrival of EDA software component databases for cataloguing parts and their distinguishing features.
+Read on to take a look at the arrival of EDA software component databases for cataloging parts and their distinguishing features.

 Parameters are Distinguishing Features that Uniquely Define Components